DiraGeoSystems/LocationFinder.QGIS/README.md

   that sets the PYTHONPATH variable for QGIS and Qt stuff to be found)
 - use pyrcc5 to compile *resources.qrc* into *resources.py* – pyrcc5
-  comes with OSGeoW but requires *o4w_env.bat* to be run first (search the QGIS installation directory for this script) or pyrcc5 or one of its requirements will not be found
+  comes with OSGeoW but requires *o4w_env.bat* to be run first (search the QGIS installation directory for this script); otherwise, pyrcc5 or one of its requirements will not be found
 - warning: I'm new to QGIS development and I'm also new to Qt development
 - message levels for use in `iface.messageBar().pushMessage()` and `QgsMessageLog.logMessage()` are: `Qgis.Info`, `Qgis.Warning`,